 One of the most surprising things for French citizens living abroad is discovering that some countries have no co-pay or upfront costs at all.
 French citizens and residents enjoy an exceptionally high standard of universal public healthcare.
 Their health care system is a fully-integrated network.
 It consists of public and private hospitals, doctors, and other medical providers.
-The country has a strong emphasis on preventative care, operates first-class facilities, and alternative practitioners are tolerated.
+The country has a strong emphasis on preventative care, operates first-class facilities, and tolerates alternative practitioners.
 Permanent residents living in France for a minimum of three months with the means to demonstrate intent to continue their residency are eligible for public healthcare.

 In general, the government of France covers approximately 70% of all costs.
 Meanwhile, the patient is responsible for the remaining 30%.
 This is normally a very modest amount.
 Yet in other countries, patients pay 100% of the cost and are later reimbursed.
 There are quite a few adjustments for French expats to get used to!
 Still, more than 82% of French expats report that they’re satisfied with life abroad.

 Does France's Healthcare System Work Overseas?

 Under the terms of France’s public healthcare system, if you are planning to spend more than half of the year out of the country, you aren’t eligible for continuous coverage.
-Thus, short term expatriates who are going abroad for a short work term will be happy to know that their coverage continues.
+Thus, short-term expatriates going abroad for a short work term will be happy to know that their coverage continues.
 But that only applies when they are home.
 They aren’t covered for medical expenses that happen in another country.
-And if they are gone for more than 6 months, whether or not it’s continuous, they lose their eligibility.
+And if they are gone for more than 6 months, whether or not it's continuous, they lose their eligibility.
 Furthermore, they will have to reapply for coverage once they return home.

 French citizens who hold a European Health Insurance Card or EHIC will receive public healthcare in their new countries.
-You are subject to the same terms and costs as local residents.
+You are subject to the same terms and costs as residents.
 European Health Insurance Cards are free to obtain, but you must apply before you move.